ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 - YaoLang
 ---

-In the past three months, I participated my first GSoC (Google Summer of Code) and working on the Julia package [`ZXCalculus.jl`](https://github.com/QuantumBFS/ZXCalculus.jl).
-In this blog post, I will briefly introduce my work during GSoC 2020 in three parts, the first part is the high level interface of using ZXCalculus as a quantum circuit simplification pass in [YaoLang](https://github.com/QuantumBFS/YaoLang.jl).
-The second part is the lower level interface, and the thrid part is a benchmark with Python package [`PyZX`](https://github.com/Quantomatic/pyzx).
+In the past three months, I participated my first GSoC (Google Summer of Code) and working on the Julia package [**ZXCalculus.jl**](https://github.com/QuantumBFS/ZXCalculus.jl).
+In this blog post, I will briefly introduce my work during GSoC 2020 in three parts, the first part is the high level interface of using ZXCalculus as a quantum circuit simplification pass in [**YaoLang.jl**](https://github.com/QuantumBFS/YaoLang.jl).
+The second part is the lower level interface, and the thrid part is a benchmark with Python package [**PyZX**](https://github.com/Quantomatic/pyzx).

 ## ZXCalculus.jl as a quantum circuit simplification pass

 [ZX-calculus](https://en.wikipedia.org/wiki/ZX-calculus) is a graphical language for representing quantum states and operations.
 ZX-calculus is also used for simplifying quantum circuits.
-Let me show you how we can use `ZXCalculus.jl` to do circuit simplification.
+Let me show you how we can use **ZXCalculus.jl** to do circuit simplification.

 ![](\assets\blog_res\ZX\circuit.png)
 Suppose that we have a quantum circuit with 24 gates as above.
-We can define this circuit with [`YaoLang.jl`](https://github.com/QuantumBFS/YaoLang.jl) by using the macro `@device` easily. `YaoLang.jl` is a compiler for hybrid quantum-classical programs that are very practical in the current NISQ (noisy intermediate-scale quantum) era.
-Moreover, `YaoLang.jl` is integrated with `ZXCalculus.jl`.
-For more details about `YaoLang.jl` and quantum compilation, please read [my second GSoC blog post](https://chenzhao44.github.io/2020/07/28/Quantum-Compiler/).
+We can define this circuit with [**YaoLang.jl**](https://github.com/QuantumBFS/YaoLang.jl) by using the macro `@device` easily. **YaoLang.jl** is a compiler for hybrid quantum-classical programs that are very practical in the current NISQ (noisy intermediate-scale quantum) era.
+Moreover, **YaoLang.jl** is integrated with **ZXCalculus.jl**.
+For more details about **YaoLang.jl** and quantum compilation, please read [my second GSoC blog post](https://chenzhao44.github.io/2020/07/28/Quantum-Compiler/).
 ```julia
 julia> using YaoLang;